-By signing below, you acknowledge that you have read and understood the information outlined in this Youth Handbook, and agree to follow the rules and expectations outlined.

-I, (print name) , have read and fully understand the information in the Youth Handbook.
+By signing below, you acknowledge that you have read and under rstood the information outlined in the Youth Handbook and agree to follow the rules/ expectations outlined. ,, have read and fully understand the information in the Youth Handbook.
 I agree to follow the commitments laid out in the Handbook to the best of my ability.

-Youth Signature Date Signed 0

-Staff Signature Date Signed
+Outh Signature Date Signed Staff Signature Date Signed